kyleespeleta/occ-formal-spec/tests/bpi_2013/README.md

-Paste this as the full contents of tests/bpi_2013/README.md:

 # BPI 2013 Tier-1 OCC harness

 This directory contains a fully reproducible Tier-1 execution of the Operator Closure Constraint (OCC) measurement primitives on the BPI Challenge 2013 incident log.
 The goal is instrumentation validity and conservation-identity verification, not causal attribution.